wp-plugins/custom-menu-wizard/readme.txt

 9. Widget's "assist"

 == Changelog ==

+= 3.1.2 =
+* modified the readme : documentation for the Shortcode Parameters has been moved to the Installation page (to avoid being truncated)

 = 3.1.1 =
 * bugfix : only show the allow_all_root setting in the shortcode equivalent if the primary filter is by branch